TrebledJ/trebledj.github.io/content/pages/postlike/about.md

 ### Education

-I'm recently graduated from the [Hong Kong University of Science and Technology](https://hkust.edu.hk/), where I studied a combination of mathematics, computer science, and music.
+I'm graduated from the [Hong Kong University of Science and Technology](https://hkust.edu.hk/) in May 2023.
+Here, I studied a combination of mathematics, computer science, and music.
 Fun times.

 ### Collaborating